mnast20/EGC/README.md

 # EGC
 Repository for Computer Graphics Subject, it contains all the laboratories, as well as three projects.
-An OpenGl Framework provided by the proffessors was used in order to implement the laboratories and the projects.
+An OpenGl Framework provided by the professors was used in order to implement the laboratories and the projects.

 ## Project 1: Duck Hunt
 It is a 2D game, where the player has to shoot ducks in order to increase their score.
 For each shot duck, 10 points are added.
 The game ends in a victory when the player has reached 1000 points, or in a loss, when three lives have been lost.
 When a player loses a life, it means that three bullets haven't hit their mark, or a duck managed to escape.
 The game gets progressively faster, the ducks gradually increasing their speed.
 For every five ducks, the speed increases.